stepanbenes/svd-compression-paper/reviews/review1-answers.md

 * Figure 13: Is it necessary to report 17 times for full SVD decomposition? (blue bars)

-We include the columns indicating the full SVD fo Figure 13 in order to show the advantage of randomized SVD and to show the nearly constant computation time for the full SVD.
+We include the columns indicating the full SVD for Figure 13 in order to show the advantage of randomized SVD and to show the nearly constant computation time for the full SVD.

 * Figure 13: Now, there is rank as x-axis, in previous graphs there was c.
 I would recommend two x-axes: r and c.
 What should be r=0?